mwdavisii/nyx/readme.md

 ## Tips

 I have over 150+ commits in the last week.
-I am not new to declarative systems and have been using git ops strategies since they had a name, but Nix was brand new to me and trying to pick up Nix + Flakes + Attributes at the same time was hard for me.
+I am not new to declarative systems and have been using git ops strategies since they had a name.
+Nix was brand new to me and trying to pick up Nix + Flakes + Attributes at the same time was difficult.
 I can't tell you how many times I've typed `git reset --hard` or `nix-on-droid rollback`.

 Here are some things that would have shortned my learning curve: